Holland Smith: Retirement

 When Smith retired from the Marine Corps on May 15, 1946, he was promoted to general on the retired list for having been especially commended in combat.
 The 64-year-old took up residence in La Jolla, California, where he pursued his hobby, gardening.

 Smith's wife, the former Ada B. Wilkinson, died in 1962.
 Following a long illness, Smith died on January 12, 1967, at the U.S. Naval Hospital in San Diego, California, aged 84.
 Funeral services were held on January 14 at the Marine Corps Recruit Depot Chapel.
-The retired general was interred with full military honors in Fort Rosecrans National Cemetery overlooking San Diego harbor and North Island.
+He was interred with full military honors in Fort Rosecrans National Cemetery overlooking San Diego harbor and North Island.
 Smith was survived by a son, Rear Admiral John V. Smith.

 Military awards

 Smith was awarded the following military decorations and awards:

 Honors and recognitions

 Camp H. M. Smith, located on Oahu, Hawaii, is a Marine Corps base named after Smith.
 It is home to the Pacific Command, Marine Forces Pacific and other commands.

 There are two Marine Corps League Detachments in General Smith's name: